Tim Wallach

-Timothy Charles Wallach (born September 14, 1957) is an American former professional baseball player and coach.
+Timothy Charles Wallach (born September 14, 1957), nicknamed "Eli", is an American former professional baseball player and coach.
 He played seventeen seasons in Major League Baseball (MLB) as a third baseman, most notably for the Montreal Expos from 1980 to 1992.
 A five-time All-Star, Wallach excelled as an offensive and as a defensive player, winning 2 Silver Slugger Awards and 3 Gold Glove Awards.
-In addition to the Expos, he also played for the Los Angeles Dodgers and Los Angeles Angels and coached for the Dodgers and Miami Marlins.
+In addition to the Expos, he also played for the Los Angeles Dodgers and California Angels and coached for the Dodgers and Miami Marlins.

 Early life

 Wallach was born in Huntington Park, California, grew up in Tustin in Orange County, and attended University High School in neighboring Irvine.
 There he played on the school's lower-level baseball team during his freshman and sophomore years before being promoted to the varsity team for his last two years.
 Wallach was not drafted by a major league team out of high school.
 He enrolled at Saddleback College and transferred to California State University, Fullerton to play college baseball for the Cal State Fullerton Titans.

 Wallach played for the United States national baseball team in the 1978 Amateur World Series.
 His stat-line in the series was .395/.455/.763, while having 14 runs and runs batted in (RBIs), both being the second-most in the series.
 The United States finished second to Cuba in the tournament.
 Wallach led the Titans to its first Division I title at the College World Series in Omaha in 1979, was named to the all-tournament team, and won the Golden Spikes Award.
 He was an All-American and named the Sporting News College Player of the Year.